 Cannabis has quite a reputation.
 It has triggered controversies and rumors about it especially when it was still a taboo topic back in the days.
 It was notorious for giving users that high feeling and it was highly addicting too.
 That and so much more are just some of the reasons why cannabis was stigmatized in the past but things have taken a drastic turn now.
 The public at large is no longer hypercritical of cannabis because they finally realized that it is not the cannabis that it was.
 This change in cannabis image and public perception is mainly due to the fact that the cannabis grown and sold today are not just rich in THC (Tetrahydrocannabinol), which is responsible for its psychoactive properties and makes it highly addicting, but also rich in CBD.
-Many people, young and old alike, are ordering CBD oil for depression– which is a great natural remedy unlike SSRIs.

 What is CBD?